lexibank/tlopo/out/vol3/chapter8.md

 <a id="s-2"></a>

 ## 2. Trees and shrubs

 <a id="s-2-1"></a>

-## 2.1.
+### 2.1.
 Acalypha spp., copper leaf, Bredlif (Euphorbiaceae)

-[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 308-309) distinguishes three shmbs of the genus Acalypha, namely A. longi- spica, A. grandis and A. wilkesiana, all in the 2--4 m range.
+[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 308-309) distinguishes three shrubs of the genus Acalypha, namely A. longispica, A. grandis and A. wilkesiana, all in the 2--4 m range.
 The first two are indigenous to the Bismarcks, the last an import from Fiji.
 They have hairy twigs, their flowers grow in long spikes, and two of them, A. grandis and A. wilkesiana, have red leaves.

 A. longispica is common in secondary forest.
 A. grandis is grown as an ornamental shrub in New Ireland, but the Kwarae'ae take short poles from it, using them in small buildings, to stake yams and to plant living pig fences (Kwa''ioloa & Burt 2001: 148).